-Even things that are not supposed to bend will bend if put under enough pressure.
-A Shatterproof ruler, if constantly bent a certain way, will eventually stay slightly bent and out of shape.
-Life can do that to us: enough pressure, applied consistently, affects us and leaves us bent out of shape.
+Take a Shatterproof ruler- if constantly bent in a certain way, it will eventually stay slightly bent and out of shape.
+A tree, constantly blown in a certain direction, will eventually grow into that shape.
+Life can bend us out of our shape: enough pressure, applied consistently, affects us and leaves us…

 Luke 13:10-13 NLT “One Sabbath day as Jesus was teaching in a synagogue, he saw a woman who had been crippled by an evil spirit.
 She had been bent double for eighteen years and was unable to stand up straight.
 When Jesus saw her, he called her over and said, “Dear woman, you are healed of your sickness!”
 Then he touched her, and instantly she could stand straight.
 How she praised God!”

 The Greek word for bent double meant to be overcome or to stoop down low.
 This woman was so bent over; she could not straighten her back anymore.
-She moved around looking at the floor, unable to function as she should.
-She was not able to look up, her vision was limited to the ground, she didn’t have a big picture.
-Her physical appearance matched her spiritual appearance, when she was bent down:
+She moved around looking at the floor, unable to stand up straight as other people could.
+She was not even able to look up, her vision was limited to the ground, she didn’t have a big picture view of her life.

 • She was not able to serve God as she had limited capacity.